samuelgoto/email-otp/README.md

 This special convention instructs the cooperative email client to inform (with the user's agreement) the browser of its arrival.

-For native email clients (e.g. android/ios apps), the mechanism to inform the browser will probably vary from browser to browser.
+For native email clients (e.g. android/ios apps), the mechanism to inform the browser will probably vary from browser to browser (e.g. android intents).

-For web email clients, however, we could probably expose a Web API that allows the email client to inform the browser of the arrival.
+For web email clients, however, a browser could probably expose a Web API that allows the email client to inform the browser of the arrival.
 For example:

 ```javascript
 navigator.credentials.store({